 In 2006, Elden again made national headlines for his work as co-counsel in settling claims on behalf of Oregon attorney Brandon Mayfield against the FBI.
 After incorrect fingerprint identification, Mayfield was wrongfully arrested and detained by the FBI.
 The federal government paid Mayfield and his family $2 million to settle their claim and apologized to Mr. Mayfield for his ordeal.
 Click here to read Mayfield opinion.

-In addition to serving on bar committees, Mr. Rosenthal is actively involved in teaching and mentoring law students and other lawyers.
-Elden is an adjunct faculty member of the Lewis & Clark Law School, where he teaches tort law to law students in the night school.
-He also serves on the Governor’s External Advisory Committee investigating abuse in foster homes.
+In addition to serving on numerous bar committees, Mr. Rosenthal served as an adjunct faculty member of the Lewis & Clark Law School for 15 years, where he taught tort law to law students in the night school.
+He also served on the Governor’s External Advisory Committee investigating abuse in foster homes.

 Elden is married to Margie Rosenthal.
 Elden and Margie have two daughters and two granddaughters.
 Elden is an avid fly fisherman, skier and baseball fan.
 He can be reached at email@example.com.